 - The Financial Planning and Analysis Department is responsible for communication between the Company and its shareholders.

 - The Financial Planning and Analysis Department will take the appropriate course of action for communication with shareholders upon discussions with the Representative Director, President & Chief Executive Officer and officers in charge of Corporate Strategy Division.

 - The investor relations division, the finance & accounting division, the legal affairs division and the public relations division hold regular internal meetings.
 They exchange opinions from their own professional viewpoints about the disclosure and explanation of results, cooperate regarding necessary actions, and support dialogue with shareholders.

-- The Company undertakes activities to enhance shareholders’ understanding of its corporate strategy and business conditions through financial results briefings, reports for shareholders and the disclosure of information on the Company’s website, etc.
+- The Company undertakes activities to enhance shareholders’ understanding of its corporate strategy and business conditions through financial results briefings and the disclosure of information on the Company’s website, etc.

 - As a rule, the Company conducts a survey of its beneficial shareholders twice a year and as otherwise necessary to obtain a firm understanding of the share ownership composition.